elmtree-askmo/cloudcannon-app/content/learn/education-studies/why-is-lifelong-learning-important-in-todays-rapidly-changing-world.md

 url: /learn/education-studies/questions/why-is-lifelong-learning-important-in-todays-rapidly-changing-world
 score: -1.0
 related_article1:
-    id: 164104
+    id: 164094
     title: >-
-        How can practice tests contribute to better exam preparation?
+        How can visual aids be used effectively to engage an audience during a presentation?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-practice-tests-contribute-to-better-exam-preparation
+    url: /learn/education-studies/questions/how-can-visual-aids-be-used-effectively-to-engage-an-audience-during-a-presentation
 related_article2:
-    id: 164101
+    id: 164097
     title: >-
-        What are the different types of plagiarism, and what are their consequences?
+        What is the role of self-assessment in metacognition, and how can it be applied?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-different-types-of-plagiarism-and-what-are-their-consequences
+    url: /learn/education-studies/questions/what-is-the-role-of-selfassessment-in-metacognition-and-how-can-it-be-applied
 related_article3:
-    id: 164106
+    id: 164098
     title: >-
-        How can developing research questions guide independent research?
+        How can goal setting and monitoring progress improve learning outcomes?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-developing-research-questions-guide-independent-research
+    url: /learn/education-studies/questions/how-can-goal-setting-and-monitoring-progress-improve-learning-outcomes
 related_article4:
-    id: 164108
+    id: 164105
     title: >-
-        How does email etiquette impact professional written communication?
+        What are the benefits of joining a university research community?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-email-etiquette-impact-professional-written-communication
-related_article5:
-    id: 164098
-    title: >-
-        How can goal setting and monitoring progress improve learning outcomes?
-    subject: Education Studies
-    url: /learn/education-studies/questions/how-can-goal-setting-and-monitoring-progress-improve-learning-outcomes
+    url: /learn/education-studies/questions/what-are-the-benefits-of-joining-a-university-research-community
 ---

 &nbsp;